jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 sudo /usr/local/apache2/bin/apachectl -k start
 ```

-Now open a web browser and navigate to http://127.0.0.1 and you should see the message: "It Works!"
+Now open a web browser in the virtual machine and navigate to http://127.0.0.1 and you should see the message: "It Works!"

 ### Using Python to Install Python Based Programs